uintptr/kegger/README.md

 # Kegger

-Arduino based scale and a ncurses based UI
+Arduino/Raspberry Pi based scale and a ncurses based UI

 ![Alt text](/ui/doc/sc.png)

+* Works great on one of those [320*480 LCD](http://a.co/dLxSgig) for the Raspberry Pi